 Figure 5.1: Examples of correct AllenKey and Drill in container placement.

-Figure 5.2 shows examples for incorrect placements, which result in no points rewarded for that container placement and a Manipulation Deduction penalty given.
+Figure 5.2 shows examples for incorrect placements, which cause a Manipulation Deduction and the bonus points for that container placement NOT being given.
+In this case, the placement is considered as a normal placement with all associated rules.